 I’m slowly easing back into post-holiday life now that my kids are back in school.
 I hit the gym for a good hour-long cardio session this morning and am determined to drink a gazillion ounces of water today.
 I didn’t gain a million pounds over the holidays like I thought I would, but I did hit a level of feeling sluggish that I am not comfortable with, and I can attribute that to less sleep, less exercise and more of everything else if you know what I mean.
 But we are past all that, it’s a new year, a fresh start.
-It’s time to focus on taking care of me.
-So I can take care of them.
+It’s time to focus on taking care of me so I can take care of them.
 If you know what I mean.

 I feel pretty ‘with it’ so far this week.
 I wrote out a meal plan.
 I’m caught up on laundry (ha, not really but for today), and I’m focused on staying active as well as logging my meals into My Fitness Pal to make sure I stay on track.
 I’ve even connected with an awesome group of people on Facebook that my friend Kim brought together with her Weigh-In Wednesday series…all focused on getting healthy.
-I love accountability and it’s so motivating so have a place to share and be encouraged, as well as figure out what to eat for lunch or dinner. (if you are looking for healthy accountability head over and find out how you can be a part of it too)
+I love accountability and it’s so motivating so have a place to share and be encouraged, as well as figure out what to eat for lunch or dinner.

 It’s no secret that meal planning can really make life insanely easier.
-There are so many perks to it…less eating out, saving money, more peaceful dinner times and for those of us trying to keep our weight and health in check, it’s pretty necessary for success.
+There are so many perks to it…less eating out, saving money, more peaceful dinner times.
+And for those of us trying to keep our weight and health in check, it’s pretty necessary for success.

-Here’s my (dinner) meal plan this week.
 Indecisive, yes, but effective.
 It’s a start. 🙂

 I’m not 100% convinced that I’ll be making meatloaf tomorrow.
 Maybe something like this barbecue shredded chicken instead (with possible leftovers to freeze or make barbecue chicken pita pizzas for Friday night).